boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

 * rexroth-solutions.web
 * rexroth-vpnmanager.web

-The identifier of each specific scope must follow this schema by convention:
+Use this schema for the identifier of the scope:

 `<id>.<service>.<scope_name>.<access>`

-* id : Identifier of the package.
-Must by convention correspond to the name of the snap
+* id : Package identifier.
+Has to correspond to the snap name
   * Example: rexroth-solutions, rexroth-vpnmanager, ...
-* service: Identifier of the service
+* service: Service identifier
   * Example: web
 * scope_name: Name of the specific scope
   * Example: solutions, connections, configurations, users, ...
-* access: Type of access to the resource which is represented by this scope.
+* access: Type of access to the resource represented by this scope.
 Supported are:
-  * r (read-only): Allows read access to specific resources
+  * r (read-only): Allows read-only access to specific resources
   * w (write-only): Allows write-only access to specific resources
-  * rw (read/write): Allows read and write access to specific resources
+  * rw (read/write): Allows read-only and write access to specific resources
-  * x (execute): Execute a specific action which is represented by a resource
+  * x (execute): Executes a specific action represented by a resource

 Some examples:

-* rexroth-vpnmanager.web.shortcuts.r: Read access to VPN shortcuts
+* rexroth-vpnmanager.web.shortcuts.r: Read-only access to VPN shortcuts
 * rexroth-vpnmanager.web.shortcuts.rw: Read and create VPN connection shortcuts
-* rexroth-deviceadmin.web.own_password.w: Update (but not read) the password of the user who is currently logged in
+* rexroth-deviceadmin.web.own_password.w: Update (but not read) the password of the user currently logged in
-* rexroth-vpnmanager.web.shortcuts.x: Start / stop VPN connections via existing starters (shortcuts)
+* rexroth-vpnmanager.web.shortcuts.x: Start/stop VPN connections via existing starters (shortcuts)

 #### Enforcing permissions in your service

 The web server has to enforce the defined permissions.
-The following pseudo code snippet shows a light-weight example in which the function ListAddresses checks whether the client has the permission to execute the function.
-The scope "rexroth-device.all.rwx" is a special scope, which reflects an administrative access permission (see below).
+The following pseudo code snippet shows a simple example in which the function ListAddresses checks whether the client has the permission to execute the function.
+The scope "rexroth-device.all.rwx" is a special scope reflecting an administrative access permission (see below).

 ```golang
 func ListAddresses(w http.ResponseWriter, r *http.Request) {